 In fact, potty training doesn’t need to be a drawn-out process that lasts as long as monsoon season (and feels as wet): it can be done in three days’ time.
 As you take the following steps, you just need patience, perseverance, and probably some carpet cleaner.

 But, before you begin, make sure your child is ready.
 If they’re too young, or too stubborn, potty training only leaves you drained.
-Your child is likely ready if they show interest in the toilet, if they go extended periods without wetting themselves, and if they understand the beautiful art of blackmail.
+Your child is likely ready if they show interest in the toilet, if they go extended periods without wetting themselves and if they're able to undress themselves.

 If you want your child potty trained in 3 days, you’ll need to be consistent above all else.
 Thus, set aside a time when you focus on the flusher: a three-day weekend or a holiday.
 Don’t deviate from the potty training schedule and focus completely: give a crap only about pee and poop.